-Author's Comment: The art of getting along with the authority having jurisdiction consists of doing good work and knowing what the Code actually says (as opposed to what you only think it says).
+The art of getting along with the authority having jurisdiction consists of doing good work and knowing what the Code actually says (as opposed to what you only think it says).
 It's also useful to know how to choose your battles when the inevitable disagreement does occur.
 Approval of Equipment and Materials.
 Only the authority having jurisdiction has authority to approve the installation of equipment and materials.
-Typically, the authority having jurisdiction will approve equipment listed by a product testing organization, such as Underwriters Laboratories Inc. (UL).
+Typically, the authority having jurisdiction will approve equipment listed by a product testing organization, such as Underwriters Laboratories, Inc. (UL).
 The NEC doesn't require all equipment to be listed, but many state and local AHJs do.
 See 90.7, 110.2, 110.3, and the definitions for "Approved," "Identified," "Labeled," and "Listed" in Article 100.
-Figure 90-12
+Figure 90-16

-Author's Comment: According to the NEC, the authority having jurisdiction determines the approval of equipment.
+According to the NEC, the authority having jurisdiction determines the approval of equipment.
 This means he or she can reject an installation of listed equipment and can approve the use of unlisted equipment.
 Given our highly litigious society, approval of unlisted equipment is becoming increasingly difficult to obtain.

-Waiver of Requirements.
-By special permission, the authority having jurisdiction can waive specific requirements in the Code or permit alternative methods where it's assured equivalent safety can be achieved and maintained.
+Approval of Alternate Means.
+By special permission, the authority having jurisdiction may approve alternate methods where it's assured equivalent safety can be achieved and maintained.

-Author's Comment: Special permission is defined in Article 100 as the written consent of the authority having jurisdiction.
+Special permission is defined in Article 100 as the written consent of the authority having jurisdiction.